This post may contain affiliate links. Please read our disclosure policy.

 You can use a small 10-ounce ramekin or a 6.5-inch cast iron skillet in this mini banana bread recipe.

-Can I double this single banana bread recipe?
+Can I double this small banana bread recipe?

 Ways To Use Leftover Ingredients